 Other Legal Documents

 How To Change Your Name On Legal Documents

 All the other places where your name is registered and recorded are of lesser priority.
 You can change your name with most places with a simple request.
 Email, phone call, or a note sent back with a payment will satisfy most accounts.
 In one or two billing cycles, most places will just change your name the way you want.
 Particularly, if you’re paying them.
 Once you change your name with the main places, you’ll be amazed at how quickly the others will fall in line.
 Your marriage license, marriage and citizenship certificates never need to be changed.
 Whenever you want to prove you were married, you can show your marriage certificate.
 Your citizenship certificate still proves you’re a citizen.
 Once you have a legal name change document, that’s how to prove your name from then on.
 It’s unnecessary to alter those certificates, but you can if you want to.

 Name Change can be a life-changing event.
-Legal Name Change in California, whether its for your last name, first name, middle or all of them, is very personal.
+Whether it’s for your last name, first name, middle or all of them, it’s very personal.
 So, it’s important to get it right.
 It’s not simple or free.
 You have to dot “I”s and cross “t”s in order to get your own name the way you want.
 But if you know what to look for and what to do, It’s definitely worth it.
 Pretty quickly, you can have it right for the rest of your wonderful life.
 Get your smile on!
 You can do this.

 Start Your Name Change Now!

 The #1 Rated Name Change Service in California